-Use field-provided materials and the factory-provided air intake screen to route the intake piping as shown in figure 22 or 23.
+1 - Use field-provided materials and the factory-provided air intake screen to route the intake piping as shown in FIGURE 22 and FIGURE 23.
 Maintain a minimum clearance of 3" (76mm) around the air intake opening.
 The air intake opening (with the protective screen) should always be directed forward or to either side in the upflow position, and either straight out or downward in the horizontal position.